When we get in trouble, we call for help.

 SPRAVATO®

-• SPRAVATO® (esketamine) is a safe and effective intranasal medication that belongs to a new category of psychiatric treatment called psychedelic therapy.
-SPRAVATO® is FDA-approved for the treatment of:
+- SPRAVATO® (esketamine) is a safe and effective FDA-approved intranasal medication for the treatment of:

 IV Ketamine Infusions

-• Like SPRAVATO®, ketamine is part of this new generation of mental health treatment called psychedelic therapy
+- Like SPRAVATO®, ketamine is part of a new generation of mental health treatment

 These three treatments are important because they have characteristics previous generations of treatment and therapy do not.
 In comparison to traditional psychiatric medications and techniques, TMS, SPRAVATO®, and IV ketamine infusions are: